MacCracken/zsh_profile/README.md

 # zsh_profile

-In order to use the profile
+In order to use the profile; base mac install should have

-* home brew should be installed on mac
+* homebrew
-* zsh (default)
+* zsh (default shell)
 * powerlevel10k (https://github.com/romkatv/powerlevel10k)
 * figlet (brew)
 * colorfs (ruby gem)